metricationmatters/research/proposals/ProposedPrefixes.md

                         SI System Issue #2

+Can the "SI system of measurement" be improved from its current definition?

+How can those improvements be accomplished?

+I have several issues with the SI system as currently defined.

 Even though the SI system prefixes are fairly simple as they are currently defined (2022), I think the SI system prefix names and rules can be made even more simple and more regular.

 Whenever I look at the list of prefixes, several things immediately stand out glaringly to me and are hard for me to ignore: